132 Willis St, Te Aro, Wellington

 As per my previous visits I had real problems trying to read the large format Saturday paper on the small table, but the smaller mid-week paper would be more manageable.

 The granola here is outstanding, the coffee great, and the space intimate.
-The porridge has significantly improved since my earlier reviews and it is now definitely worth visiting for.
+The porridge has significantly improved since my earlier reviews and it is now definitely worth sampling.
 It is now up there with the best in town.

 Menus, ingredients and opening hours may change.
 Check with eatery before you visit.